qtumproject/documents/en/How-To-Add-Options/README.md

 (***This works for both PC wallet and command-line qtumd wallet***)

-Qtum PC wallet (i.e. qtum core qt wallet) is the most widely used qtum wallet by common users.(Not yet installed a wallet?
+Qtum PC wallet (i.e. qtum core qt wallet) is the most widely used Qtum wallet by common users.
+(Not yet installed a wallet?
 Please visit [https://qtumeco.io/wallet](https://qtumeco.io/wallet) to download latest pc wallet）

 User can edit qtum config file to specify some options.